FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/18-Handlers-and-commands/05-Exercise-Using-Anonymous-Methods/index.md

-﻿# Exercise - Keyboard Events
+﻿# Exercise - Using Anonymous Methods

-1. In “ShowRegions”, add a handler for the F9 key that displays the message "I am handling the F9 keyboard event!”
+1. In “ShowRegions”, change the handler for the F9 key to use the sorter anonymous method.
+2. Add one more handler for the F10 key using anonymous method syntax.
 2. Build and test.